Once a week Garbage Collection Routes:

 Where does my garbage and recycling go?

-Blue recycling bags are taken to the Material Recovery Facility (MRF) where items are sorted and then shipped to the US to be converted into new consumer items.
+Recyclables, in either blue or clear bags, are taken to the Material Recovery Facility (MRF) where items are mechanically sorted by type.
+Metals are shipped to the USA to be converted into new consumer items.
+Glass is reused here in Bermuda.

-Special waste items such as paints, pesticides and other potentially harmful substances are shipped to the United States for processing or disposal in USEPA regulated landfill facilities.
+Special Waste items such as paints, pesticides and other potentially harmful substances, once dropped off at the Tynes Bay Public Drop-Off, are taken to the Sally Port Special Waste Facility for sorting.
+From there they are shipped to the USA for processing or disposal in USEPA environmentally regulated landfill facilities.

 Illegal dumping and mishandled waste